Aging Voice Problems

 Videolaryngostroboscopy

-This detailed visual exam helps us evaluate how your vocal cords vibrate while you speak or sing.
+Videolaryngostroboscopy is the gold standard when evaluating the vocal cords and voice box.
+This detailed visual exam enables us to evaluate how your vocal cords vibrate while you speak or sing.
 A tiny camera attached to a small tube called an endoscope is inserted through your nose and allows us to see your vocal cords and larynx (voice box).
 A flashing strobe light simulates slow motion video images of your vocal cords.
-The exam takes only about a minute, and your nose may be sprayed with topical anesthetic for your comfort.
+The exam takes only about a minute or two, and your nose may be sprayed with topical anesthetic for your comfort.

-The exam allows our team to look for lesions, stiffness, paralysis, irregular movements, throat strain, incomplete closure of the vocal cords due to thinning, or other physical contributors to your voice problem.
-After the exam, our team will review the images with you.
-Videolaryngostroboscopy is essential to reaching an accurate diagnosis and determining the best treatment for your voice.
+The exam allows your team to look for lesions, stiffness, paralysis, irregular movements, throat strain, incomplete closure of the vocal cords, or other physical contributors to your voice problem.
+After the exam, your team will review the images with you to determine an accurate diagnosis and treatment plan.

 Call for an Appointment